Web App vs Website: What’s the Difference?

 Web apps take an input and provide a dynamic output based on the user’s actions.
 In some cases, a web application might not do anything without a user’s input (think of a blank Google doc - nothing happens until the user types something).

-Websites are usually informational - they provide content that users can read, but it’s a one-way street; the user can’t directly change what they’re seeing on the screen.
+Websites, on the other hand, are usually purely informational.
+They provide content that users can read, but it’s a one-way street; the user can’t directly change what they’re seeing on the screen.

 Programming Languages